erikaduan/aws_notes/README.md

 4. Create a new IAM user named `analyst-<name>` using `Access management -> Users -> Add user`, select **Password - AWS Management Console access** under AWS access type and add to the `analyst` user group.

 >**Note**
 > AWS resource access for the `analyst` user group includes unrestricted access to EC2, Sagemaker, Lambda and ECS.
-Bucket access is managed using S3 bucket policies rather than IAM policies.
+Bucket access is managed using S3 bucket policies for individual users rather than IAM policies for the analyst user group.
 </br>